-Caterers are subject to the California Retail Food Code as outlined in Placer County’s Catering Guidelines and must acquire a valid health permit.
+Caterers are subject to the California Retail Food Code and must acquire a valid health permit.
 To obtain a valid health permit submit an application packet with the appropriate fee to Environmental Health.
 For individual pages from the application packet, please see our Permits, Forms & Fees page.

 Caterer- Same Owner from Permitted Food Facility

 Restaurants and markets that provide catering services are required to obtain a catering permit in addition to their current annual health permit.
 An example is when a facility prepares the food, transports the food to the event to be catered, and provides staff services and/or multi-use utensils.